-PSPS provide briefing sessions to members on an annual basis.
-Joint working arrangements are subject to written agreements approved by Management Team and portfolio holders Memoranda of Understanding documents are developed and signed up to where appropriate.
-Information Governance Following the voluntary Information Commissioners Office (ICO) audit, the authority has built up significant expertise in the area (provided training and services to other organisations) Member training on GDPR is built into the post-election Induction Programme An ongoing programme, working with internal Information Asset Owners, is in place, and an information management improvement programme is in place.
-An external audit was carried out of the service, providing a High assurance level The Data Protection Officer is experienced and qualified to provide advice Audit & Governance Committee Management Team Portfolio Holder Performance Report A Data Protection Officer (DPO) is employed by the Council Data Sharing Agreements and contractual arrangements are reviewed by the DPO on an ongoing basis to ensure compliance with the UK GDPR.
+Memorandum of Understanding documents are developed and signed up to where appropriate.
+Information Governance Following the voluntary Information Commissioners Office (ICO) audit, the authority has built up significant expertise in the area (provided training and services to other organisations) Member training on GDPR is built into the post-election Induction Programme As part of service review and alignment considerations, priority information processing requirements are reviewed, aligned and considered against IAPP best practice.
+The Data Protection Officer is experienced and qualified to provide advice and is shared across the Partnership Councils.
+Audit &amp; Governance Committee Management Team Portfolio Holder Performance Report A Data Protection Officer (DPO) is employed by the Council Data Sharing Agreements and contractual arrangements are reviewed by the DPO on an ongoing basis to ensure compliance with the UK GDPR.
 All new DSAs are assessed by the DPO before being signed, and challenged where necessary.